 Just like the best spots, the most consistent trophy-producing lakes are also multi-dimensional.
 They have within them all of the characteristics of the many different types of lakes.
 They also tend to be large in acreage.
 Fish them as if they were more than one lake.
 Each section and lake-type within it will have its best time of the season, weather pattern, and wind direction.

-Eagle lake in Ontario Canada has this big fish potential.
+Eagle Lake in Ontario, Canada has this big fish potential.
 Because of its size and complexity, you can really have your hands full.
 Pick a resort that has the knowledge and experience to help cut your learning curve.
 The staff at Andy Myers Lodge is dedicated to that goal.
 Take your map and the multitude of spots you will be given, consider hiring one of the professional on-staff guides to help get you started, and break the lake into productive sections for the time you are there.
 Don’t bite off more than you can chew at one time; ferret out the kinds of structures and situations discussed in this article.
 Fish them thoroughly and with an open mind.
 Mix it up, going with different kinds of structures and presentations until a pattern emerges, then search and destroy.
-Keep good notes for future reference about the specifics such as time of day, season, wind direction, weather pattern, water temperatures, presentations, etc. Also, note when each structure or spot shows activity and you’ll be on your way to consistently finding hawgs north of the border.
+Keep good notes for future reference about the specifics, such as time of day, season, wind direction, weather pattern, water temperatures, and presentations.
+Also, note when each structure or spot shows activity and you’ll be on your way to consistently finding hawgs north of the border.